leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Can my eyesight recover back to normal?
 - What is the implication of optic neuritis?
 - What is the main treatment of optic neuritis?
-- Can eyedrops treat optic neuritis?
+- Can [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"} treat optic neuritis?
 - What is the cure for optic neuritis?
 - What do I need to take to prevent optic neuritis from coming back?
 - Is there any treatment for optic neuritis?